replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 # Patching with Kustomize

-[Kustomize](https://kustomize.io) allows for last-mile patches (i.e. modifications) to the app that are otherwise not configurable via `Config` page.
+Kustomize allows for last-mile patches (i.e. modifications) to the app that are otherwise not configurable via the `Config` page.
+For more information, see the [Kustomize website](https://kustomize.io).

 ## Directory Structure